Aahil19/Aahil19/README.md

 <h2 align="left">👨🏻‍💻 About Me:</h2>

-- :computer: I'm a sohp
+- :computer: I'm a sophomore Computer Student at University
-- :hourglass_flowing_sand: Exploring Google Cloud & Microsoft Azure
+- :hourglass_flowing_sand: Exploring GitHub and programming languages
-- :rocket: Always ready to collaborate for Dev Experiments
+- :rocket: Always ready to learn from experienced developers
-- :man_technologist: Former Project Lead Intern at GirlScript Foundation
+- :man_technologist: AI and mathematics enthusiast
-- :dart: Life Hack: "Explore :fire: and Explode :bomb: with knowledge"
+- :dart: Life Hack: "Change your mindset, change your life"
-- :trophy: Grand Finalist of "Smart India Hackathon 2019" - Software Edition
+- :trophy: Among the winners in a cybersecurity hackathon
-- :zap: Fun fact: I love to attend Meetups for learning & Conferences for Networking<br>
+- :zap: Fun fact: I love working on fitness and listening to music <br>

 <h2 align="left">:heart: Let's get connected:</h2>